Michael Milken: Career

 Through his Wharton professors, Milken landed a summer job at Drexel Harriman Ripley, an old-line investment bank, in 1969.
 After completing his MBA, he joined Drexel (by then known as Drexel Firestone) as director of low-grade bond research.
 He was also given control of some capital and permitted to trade.
 Over the next 17 years, he had only four down months.

 Drexel merged with Burnham and Company in 1973 to form Drexel Burnham.
-Despite the firm's name, Burnham was the nominal survivor; the Drexel name came first only at the insistence of the more powerful investment banks, whose blessing was necessary for the merged firm to inherit Drexel's position as a "major" firm.
+Despite the firm's name, Burnham was effectively the sole survivor; the Drexel name came first only at the insistence of the more powerful investment banks, whose blessing was necessary for the merged firm to inherit Drexel's position as a "major" firm.
 Milken was one of the few prominent holdovers from the Drexel side of the merger, and he became the merged firm's head of convertibles.
 He persuaded his new boss, fellow Wharton alumnus Tubby Burnham, to let him start a high-yield bond trading department—an operation that soon earned a 100 percent return on investment.
 By 1976, Milken's income at the firm, which had become Drexel Burnham Lambert, was estimated at $5 million a year.
 In 1978, Milken moved the high-yield bond operation to Century City in Los Angeles.

 High-yield bonds and leveraged buyouts

 By the mid-1980s, Milken's network of high-yield bond buyers (notably Fred Carr's Executive Life Insurance Company and Tom Spiegel's Columbia Savings & Loan) had reached a size that enabled him to raise large amounts of money quickly.
 This money-raising ability also facilitated the activities of leveraged buyout (LBO) firms such as Kohlberg Kravis Roberts and of the so-called "greenmailers".
 Most of them were armed with a "highly confident letter" from Drexel, a tool Drexel's corporate finance wing crafted that promised to raise the necessary debt in time to fulfill the buyer's obligations.
 It carried no legal status, but by that time Milken had a reputation for being able to make markets for any bonds that he underwrote.
 For this reason, "highly confident letters" were considered to reliably demonstrate capacity to pay.

 Supporters, like George Gilder in his book Telecosm (2000), state that Milken was "a key source of the organizational changes that have impelled economic growth over the last twenty years.
 Most striking was the productivity surge in capital, as Milken ... and others took the vast sums trapped in old-line businesses and put them back into the markets."
 Despite his influence in the financial world during the 1980s, (at least one source called him the most powerful American financier since J. P. Morgan), Milken is an intensely private man who shuns publicity; he reportedly owned almost all photographs taken of him.